ysjbluemoon/Data-Mining/Presentation/RBM.md

 ### Load MNIST data

 The MNIST dataset is a hand-written numbers dataset and was downloaded from Kaggle.
-The library already has the dataset built in.
+The library already has the dataset built in and normalized the data between 0 and 1.

 ``` r
 data(MNIST)